Back to Nanoleaf Guides

 What Usually Goes Wrong

-• Weak Thread mesh network coverage
+• Weak Thread mesh (few router nodes)

 Official Manufacturer Manual